christophe-riolo/buddhist-well-being-pyqt5/README.md

 ## Installation

-Make sure you have the dependencies installed
+Make sure you have the dependencies installed and then:

-1. Download ("Clone or download" button, "Download ZIP")
+1. Download the project files from GitHub ("Clone or download" button, "Download ZIP")
 2. Unzip

 ## To run